Moduli of double EPW-sextics: Lagrangians with large stabilizers

-We start by stating an important theorem of Luna~\cite{lunafissi}.
+We start by stating an important theorem of Luna~\cite{lunafissi} that will be used throughout the rest of this work.
 Let $G$ be a linearly reductive group and $\wh{X}$ an affine variety acted on by $G$.
 Let $H<G$ be a linearly reductive subgroup and $\wh{X}^H\subset \wh{X}$ be the closed subset of points fixed by $H$.
 Let $N_G(H)<G$ be the normalizer of $H$; then $N_G(H)$ acts on $\wh{X}^H$ and we have a natural regular map